xeokit/sdk/WHITEPAPER.md

 ## Feature inventory

-Enumeration of the SDK's feature surface, grouped by topic.
+Enumeration of the SDK's feature set, grouped by topic.
 Every entry corresponds to a module under `packages/sdk/src/` and is exposed through that module's index.

 ### Coordinate system & numerical precision